How investigators say the killings of two University of South Florida students unfolded

 April 23: Searches underway

-The Hillsborough County’s Sheriff’s Office elevates the status of the two missing students to “endangered.”
+The Hillsborough County Sheriff’s Office elevates the status of the two missing students to “endangered.”

 Authorities search a dumpster, in which they find a black cushion floor mat with blood, Limon’s wallet, Bristy’s phone case, Limon’s glasses and clothing all stained with blood.
 Around this time, Abugharbieh gives authorities permission to search his car, which prosecutors say appeared to have “recently been cleaned.”